 There are the following ways to share a template:

-Create a Visitor link for your private (Personal or Team) templates -> this allows anyone with the link to copy your template into a session
+• Create a Visitor link for your private templates -> this allows anyone with the link to copy your template into a session

-Invite Collaborators to your Template -> Collaborators will have the template available in their Personal (or Team) template collection
+• Invite Collaborators to your Template -> Collaborators will have the template available in their Personal template collection

-If you are a member of a Team workspace, and you create a team template, that will automatically be available to all other members of the team in the team’s template collection
+• If you are a member of another workspace, and you create template in that workspace, that will automatically be available to all other members of the workspace in the template collection

 Sharing a template via a Visitor link